Hin-Yu-Evan-Fung/Celeris/readme.md

 # Celeris - [Demo](https://wrong-wallis-celeris-bbabebfc.koyeb.app/)

-A fast chess engine. (work in progress).
+A fast chess engine with nnue trained by TheGogy

-## Huge thanks to @TheGogy for contributing to this project!
+## Huge thanks to TheGogy for contributing to this project!

 ### About 3000 Elo (Around the same strength as Rybka 2.3.2a 64 bit)